F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Then, we need to discard the fringe since we need to generate revenue from it.

-So, that’s how F3 analysis helps us in monetary benefits.
+That’s how F3 analysis helps us in monetary benefits.

 That’s all from my end.
 Over to you, Henry!